snugel/cas-offinder/README.md

 * 1.1
   - When Cas-OFFinder is launched without parameters, now it display available device list.
-  - If the given chromosomes directory is not exist, now it returns an error message.
+  - If the given chromosomes directory does not exist, now it returns an error message.
   - Corrected bug (when Cas-OFFinder couldn't find any OpenCL device it would hang).
 * 1.0
   - Initial release.